OfficeDev/office-js-docs-pr/docs/outlook/add-in-commands-for-outlook.md

 > **Note**: Add-in commands are available only in Outlook 2016 and Outlook 2013 for Windows, and Outlook on the web for Office 365 and Outlook.com.
 Support for add-in commands in Outlook 2013 requires the [March 8, 2016 security update](https://support.microsoft.com/en-us/kb/3114829).

-Add-in commands are only available for contextual add-ins that do not use [ItemHasAttachment, ItemHasKnownEntity, or ItemHasRegularExpressionMatch rules](manifests/activation-rules.md) limit the types of items they activate on.
+Add-in commands are only available for contextual add-ins that do not use [ItemHasAttachment, ItemHasKnownEntity, or ItemHasRegularExpressionMatch rules](manifests/activation-rules.md) to limit the types of items they activate on.
 However, contextual add-ins can present different commands depending on whether the currently selected item is a message or appointment, and can choose to appear in read or compose scenarios.
 Using add-in commands if possible is a [best practice](../../docs/overview/add-in-development-best-practices.md).

 ## Creating the add-in command

 Add-in commands are declared in the add-in manifest in the  **VersionOverrides** element.
 This element is an addition to the manifest schema v1.1 that ensures backward compatibility.
 In a client that doesn't support **VersionOverrides**, existing add-ins will continue to function as they did without add-in commands.

 The  **VersionOverrides** manifest entries specify many things for the add-in, such as the host, types of controls to add to the ribbon, the text, the icons, and any associated functions.
-For more information, see [Define add-in commands in your Outlook add-in manifest](../outlook/manifests/define-add-in-commands.md).

 When an add-in needs to provide status updates, such as progress indicators or error messages, it must do so through the [notification APIs](../../reference/outlook/NotificationMessages.md).
 The processing for the notifications must also be defined in a separate HTML file that is specified in the  **FunctionFile** node of the manifest.

-Developers should define icons for all needed sizes so that the add-in commands will adjust smoothly along with the ribbon.
-The icon sizes are 80 x 80 pixels, 32 x 32 pixels, and 16 x 16 pixels.
+Developers should define icons for all required sizes so that the add-in commands will adjust smoothly along with the ribbon.
+The required icon sizes are 80 x 80 pixels, 32 x 32 pixels, and 16 x 16 pixels.

 ## How do add-in commands appear?